mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 think less.
 Direct.
 Yeah, definitely have something.
 And maybe you have an employee handbook, but who reads it?
 Who enforces it?
 How do we behave?
 Right?
-There are, I think there are a lot of power struggles happening daily in all of the offices and places and remote work and whatnot.
+There are, I think there are a lot of power struggles happening daily in all of the offices and places and remote work and whatnot, right?
-Right.
 All over the place.
 So how can we take those learnings from community building and to bring them into our day to day work

 **Chris:** [00:17:31] life?
 Yeah.
-I mean, I think that, um, when it comes down to it and you talk about open source and community and like the party Corgan network, uh, community, those are basically the same thing.
+I mean, I think that, um, when it comes down to it and you talk about open source and community and like the Party Corgi network, uh, community, those are basically the same thing, right?
-Right.
-Um, and if you look at the way that Russ runs their community, uh, is a pretty good example of like generally speaking, how to do things.
+Um, and if you look at the way that Rust runs their community, uh, is a pretty good example of like generally speaking, how to do things.
 There, there was a talk recently that I watched about how breath handles their community, called something like.
 Why wasn't I consulted was the title of the talk and it goes over like, uh, how different groups are, is set up to own different pieces of the rest of community, for example.
-And it's very similar to the way that party corgi has different people owning different channels and responsible for different sub areas of the community.
+And it's very similar to the way that Party Corgi has different people owning different channels and responsible for different sub areas of the community.
 Right.
 And like far, far, far bigger, so they're far or along and developed.
-Um, but I truly believe that, like if you're trying to build a group of humans together, Uh, working towards common purposes that this approach of that I took with party corgi and whatnot is the same approach that you need to take with open source is the same approach that you needed to take with your business.
+Um, but I truly believe that, like if you're trying to build a group of humans together, Uh, working towards common purposes that this approach of that I took with Party Corgi and whatnot is the same approach that you need to take with open source is the same approach that you needed to take with your business.
-Uh, if you want this to be a positive thing going forward and self-reinforcing right.
+Uh, if you want this to be a positive thing going forward and self-reinforcing, right?

 **Michaela:** [00:18:42] Okay.
 And so if you could summarize it, what is that approach?
 So what can we take and how can we take it then?
 You know, what's the ingredient for that?
-What's the recipe.
+What's the recipe?

-**Chris:** [00:18:55] So, I guess in the early days, like show up and show the values that you want in the community.
+**Chris:** [00:18:55] So, I guess in the early days, like show up and show the values that you want in the community, right?
-Right?
 Like, um, the, like me as the first person, um, I had to do the things that I wanted to see other people do, and then people will self select in and out of that.
 Uh, as they see you doing things, and I think that's when it comes down to it, that's the most important thing.
 You have to be very conscious of what you are doing and the behavior that you're displaying.
 Um, and how that influences other people to act.
-Because for example, um, as a leader of the party, corgi community, if I do something, it carries a lot of weight, right.
+Because for example, um, as a leader of the Party Corgi community, if I do something, it carries a lot of weight, right?
 If I come in and I say, no, that's not okay.
-Um, There's a lot of people that will not contest that.
-Right.
+Um, There's a lot of people that will not contest that, right?
 They'll just say, Oh, this is how this community operates not, Hey, Chris, maybe you fucked up here and maybe you shouldn't, uh, shouldn't have done that and should have done it a different way.
-Um, there's not a lot of people who will do that because I represent, uh, what a lot of people view as the community, as one of the people who started it.
-Right.
+Um, there's not a lot of people who will do that because I represent, uh, what a lot of people view as the community, as one of the people who started it, right?
 Um, So I think it's super important in, in like the primary takeaway.
 I was, I would say take away is that the things that you do as the person who found the community or the company or the project will influence how people act for the